zackees/template-docker-fastapi-site/README.md

 # media-bias-scorer

-# Brief
+# Design

 This is to be a fastapi app.
-All of what I'm going to describe has already been a pattern being used for the AmericasDigitalShield site.
-Please refer to that.
+Use this template: https://github.com/zackees/template-docker-fastapi-site

-The app will have the following endpoints:
+### The app will have the following endpoints:

   * POST /api/youtube/channel
     * Header: Auth token (just make up a sufficiently large random token)